magento/devdocs/guides/v2.1/howdoi/checkout/checkout_form.md

 Certain default checkout templates declare regions where additional content can be inserted.
 You can add your custom form in any of these regions.
 These regions are provided with corresponding comments in the default Checkout page layout file `<Checkout_module_dir>/view/frontend/layout/checkout_index_index.xml`.

-Also you locate the regions in the `.html` templates of the blocks used in this {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} file.
+Also you locate the regions in the `.html` templates of the blocks used in this [layout](https://glossary.magento.com/layout) file.
 For example, the shipping JS component (see `<Magento_Checkout_module_dir>/view/frontend/web/template/shipping.html`) provides the `before-form` region and corresponding UI container.

 Any content added here is rendered before the Shipping Address form on the Shipping Information step.
 To add content to this region, create a `checkout_index_index.xml` layout update in the `<your_module_dir>/view/frontend/layout/`.